khamidou/lptrace/README.md

 # Running lptrace

 lptrace was written to be run on production servers.
-Because of this, you only need `lptrace.py` to run the whole program.
+Because of this, you only need `lptrace` to run the whole program.
+You can get `lptrace` by installing the `lptrace` [PyPI package](https://pypi.python.org/pypi/lptrace) or simply by downloading the [main source file](https://raw.githubusercontent.com/khamidou/lptrace/master/lptrace).

 # Usage